dtrelogan/react-formstate/api.md

 ### required props

-FormObjects and FormArrays expect different props in different situations.
+FormObjects and FormArrays require different props in different situations.

-the root FormObject should always be passed a 'formState' prop
+always pass a 'formState' prop to the root FormObject

 ```jsx
 <FormObject formState={this.formState}>
 </FormObject>
 ```

-a FormObject or FormArray nested within the same render function should be passed a 'name' prop
+pass a 'name' prop to a FormObject or FormArray nested within the same render function

 ```jsx
 <FormObject formState={this.formState}>